jeniasivets/jeniasivets.github.io/README.md

 #### Features

-- **Responsive Design** The web page is fully responsive, providing an optimal viewing experience on both desktop and mobile devices.
+- **Responsive Design**: The web page is fully responsive, providing an optimal viewing experience on both desktop and mobile devices.
-- **Social Media Integration** Easily connect and display social media profiles on a page.
+- **Social Media Integration**: Easily connect and display social media profiles on a page.

 #### Technologies Used